inseven/statuspanel/README.markdown

     brew install pipenv
     pipenv install

+N.B.
+Local instances are configured to use the staging Postgres instance.
+Ultimately, this should use a local Postgres instance, but in the short-term, it allows development.

 ### Running Locally

     pipenv run heroku local

-This is configured to use the staging Postgres instance.
-Ultimately, this should use a local Postgres instance, but in the short-term, it allows development.

 ### Tests